5yn7hW4v3/5yn7hW4v3/README.md

 - 👋 Hi, I’m @rjhefley
-- 👀 I’m interested in Business Analytics / Data Science / Statistics
+- 🎓 I'm currently in a MS Business Analytics and Data Science program
+- 👀 I'm interested in marketing, analytics, and consumer behavior
-- 🌱 I’m currently learning Java and R
+- 🌱 I'm currently taking classes in data warehousing and visualization (Tableau)

 <!---
 rjhefley/rjhefley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.